5 Sundarikal: Gowri

 The short film tells the love story of a married couple living in a hill station.
 After legalising their love affair through a registered marriage, Gauri (Kavya Madhavan) and Jonathan Antony (Biju Menon) choose the place to begin their married life.
-Jo is crazy about trekking while Gauri is a dancer and teaches art to her students.
-On their anniversary, Jo leaves home before sunrise and goes for trekking.
-Gauri wakes up hours later to find a note on their bedside table which seems to be a fun scavenger hunt set up by Jo to get rid of her boredom.
+Jo is crazy about trekking, while Gauri is a dancer and teaches art to her students.
+On their anniversary, Jo leaves home before sunrise and goes trekking.
+Gauri wakes up hours later to find a note on their bedside table, which seems to be a fun scavenger hunt set up by Jo to get rid of her boredom.
 She sets out to find the clues while doing her daily routine.
-As soon as she finds the third note, Jo's guide knocks on the door and lets her know that Jo has fallen from a cliff.
+As soon as she finds the third note, Jo's guide knocks on the door and tells her that Jo has fallen from a cliff.
 Gauri is devastated and is in denial of Jo's death.
 Years later, a man comes to look at the same property and learns that Gauri had killed herself that night and the bungalow has been empty ever since.

 Kullante Bharya

 A newlywed couple comes to stay in an apartment.
-The husband (Jinu Ben), who is only 5 feet 1 inch while the wife (Reenu Mathews) is 6 feet tall.
+The husband (Jinu Ben) is 5'1", while his wife (Reenu Mathews) is 6 feet.
 Their neighbours begin to gossip about them.
 As the couple lives happily, they expect their baby to add to the joy, but destiny has something else in store for them.
 The whole film is pictured from the point of view of a person who is bedridden after an accident (played by Dulquer Salmaan).
-It is reminiscent of the photographer in wheelchair observing his neighbours in Alfred Hitchcock's Rear Window.
+It is reminiscent of the photographer in a wheelchair observing his neighbours in Alfred Hitchcock's Rear Window.

 Aami

 A businessman, Ajmal (Fahadh Faasil), faces a row of events during his journey from Malappuram to Kochi.
 His affectionate wife (Asmita Sood) tries to keep him awake during the drive by asking a few tricky questions.
-The nocturnal journey becomes eventful and changes the course of his life.
+The nocturnal journey becomes eventful, changing the course of his life.